dpc-sdp/sdp-docs/docs/working-with-sdp/index.md

     > Once you have access to the [Lagoon Dashboard](https://dashboard.amazeeio.cloud/projects/) make sure to add your SSH key at https://dashboard.amazeeio.cloud/settings.
 This will be required for a local build so you can pull down a copy of the production database!
+NOTE: Only add the id_rsa.

 ### Setup Lagoon CLI
 Download and setup Lagoon CLI.
 Latest [*(releases)*](https://github.com/uselagoon/lagoon-cli/releases)